 The Enhanced Production Audit Program (EPAP) applies to all Business Associates that operate oil and gas facilities that are subject to the Ministry of the Economy's measurement and reporting requirements.
 Directive PNG076: Enhanced Production Audit Program (EPAP) was put into effect in April 2016 and sets out requirements for operators to declare the degree to which they have controls in place to assure compliance with the Regulator's oil and gas measurement and reporting requirements.

-Directive PNG076 is undergoing a number of adjustments including but not limited to changes regarding penalties and the definition of a facility.
-The province is seeking feedback on proposed changes to the directive.
+Directive PNG076 underwent a number of adjustments including but not limited to changes regarding penalties and the definition of a facility.
+The province sought feedback on proposed changes to the directive.

 Overview of Proposed Changes